slab/quill/README.md

 </script>
 ```

-Take a look at the [Quill](https://quilljs.com/) website for more documentation, guides and [live playground](https://quilljs.com/playground/)!
+Take a look at the [Quill Next](https://quill-next.diverse.space/) website for more documentation, guides and [live playground](https://quill-next.diverse.space/playground/snow)!

 ## Download